-Table 2: Surrounding Land Uses DIRECTION LAND USE North Single family homes on large rural lots extend north along either side of Trabuco Canyon Road.
-West & South O'Neill Regional Park and Wilderness Areas are located to the west and south of the subject property.
+Table 2: Surro Table 2: Surrounding Land Uses DIRECTION LAND USE North OCTA's Wren's View Preserve is immediately north of the Project site.
+Single family homes on large rural lots extend north along either side of Trabuco Canyon Road.
+West O'Neill Regional Park and Wilderness Areas are located to the west and south of the subject property.
 O'Neill Regional Park's 4,500 acres are situated in Trabuco and Live Oak Canyons.
-The park is heavily wooded with coast live oak and sycamore trees.
-The hillsides surrounding the park are filled with cactus, wild buckwheat, sagebrush and chaparral with scrub oak, buckthorn and mountain mahogany.
+The Park is heavily wooded with coast live oak and sycamore trees.
+The hillsides surrounding the park are filled with & cactus, wild buckwheat, sagebrush and chaparral with scrub oak, buckthorn, South and mountain mahogany.
 Trabuco and Hickey Creeks also meander through the park, flowing in winter and early spring, dry in summer and fall.
-More than 23 miles of scenic trails can be explored by foot, bicycle or horseback.
-East Fronting along Trabuco Canyon Road is the Live Oak Center, a local specialty retail center with a bike shop, feed and tack store, chiropractic office, dental office, wellness center and the US Post Office as tenants.
+More than 23 miles of scenic trails can be explored by foot, bicycle, or horseback.
+East OCTA's Wren's View Preserve is immediately north of the Project site.
+Fronting along Trabuco Canyon Road is the Live Oak Center, a local specialty retail center with a bike shop, feed and tack store, chiropractic office, dental office, wellness center and the US Post Office as tenants.
 Rugged hillside terrain extends from behind the center to Trabuco Oaks Drive, one mile to the east.
-Trabuco Oaks Drive is improved with a General Store, a well-known local steakhouse and single-family homes typical of canyon living.
+Trabuco Oaks Drive is improved with a General Store, a well-known local steakhouse, and single-family homes typical of canyon living.